-Quran 6:152.
+(Part of Quran 6:152).
 The Arabic term 'Ashudd' indicates mainstream physical maturity or full strength.
 For example, in verse 12:19 one notes that Prophet Joseph (peace be upon him) was taken as a mere boy (ghulamun)

-both physical and mental maturity are imperative in discerning marriageable age.
+implies that both physical and mental maturity are imperative in discerning marriageable age.
 (This meaning is further confirmed by LANE.
-E.W, Edward (Lanes Lexicon, Williams and Norgate 1863; Librairie du Liban Beirut-Lebanon 1968, Volume 4, Page 1519)).
+E.W, Edward (Lanes Lexicon, Williams and Norgate 1863; Librairie du Liban Beirut-Lebanon 1968, Volume 4,

 Furthermore, the matrimony, 'Nikaah' has been described in very specific Arabic terms by the Quran as a “Meethaqan Galezaan”.